fiterV/Youtube-analyzer/README.md

 4) Watch videos and enjoy.

 ## How to view statistics
-Click at extension, and then - at Statistics button in popup.
+Click at extension icon, and then - at **Statistics** button in popup.

 ## Screenshots